Biographical Info

 Past Commander-in-Chief

 Donald Braden “Brad” Schall of Lincoln, California was elected Commander-in-Chief at the 129th National Encampment of the Sons of Union Veterans of the Civil War in Overland Park, Kansas on August 14, 2010.
-He is the fourth Californian to be elected Commander-in-Chief, the first since 1966.
+He was the fifth Californian to be elected Commander-in-Chief, the first since 1966.

-Brad is the oldest son of Donald Braden Schall, Sr. and Anna Mae (Griggs) Schall, and has one brother and five sisters.
+Brad was the oldest son of Donald Braden Schall, Sr. and Anna Mae (Griggs) Schall, and had one brother and five sisters.
 He was born in Hutchinson, Kansas where his “Nana Schall” introduced him to the Civil War history of his family and the Joseph Hooker Post of the GAR.
-Among his prize possessions are his great grandparents’ GAR and Woman’s Relief Corps (WRC) encampment ribbons and badges.
+Among his prize possessions were his great grandparents’ GAR and Woman’s Relief Corps (WRC) encampment ribbons and badges.
 Both his grandmother and great-grandmother were members of the WRC.
-His brother William, son Braden and grandson Christopher are also members of the SUVCW.
+His brother William, son Braden and grandson Christopher were also members of the SUVCW.

 He was elected Commander of the Department of California and Pacific in 2002 and 2003.

-Brad continues to remain active in the San Francisco Bay Area with the Gen. George Wright Camp No. 22 and the Gen. Alfred Pleasonton Camp No. 24.
+Brad continued to remain active in the San Francisco Bay Area with the Gen. George Wright Camp No. 22 and the Gen. Alfred Pleasonton Camp No. 24.

 In 2002, Brad sold his meat brokerage business and retired to Lincoln, California.
 His business career in the food industry started at Safeway while in school, and he spent seventeen years at the Quaker Oats Company in sales, sales management and sales promotion.
 He left Quaker Oats to spend ten years in the export/import business and then as general manager of a Con Agra Distribution Company in California.
 He went to the meat industry after that and finally ended his career by owning his own business for the last eight years.

-In addition to his family heritage, Brad is particularly proud of his wife, Patti, his five children, twelve grandchildren, and one great-grandchild.
+In addition to his family heritage, Brad was particularly proud of his wife, Patti, his five children, twelve grandchildren, and one great-grandchild.

 Brad dedicated his year of service as Commander-in-Chief to his two great-grandfathers who served in the Civil War, to his parents who taught him the love of country, respect for family members who came before, the love of God and the exciting history of the American Civil War, and to his mentor, the late Bob Lowe, PDC.